tonyblundell/korma/README.md

         Book::get_one();

-Returns the first book in the database
+Returns the first book in the database.
+If a filter was specified, would return the first matching result.
+If there are no matches in the database, returns boolean false.

         Book::count();

 Returns a count of all books in the DB.

-These methods can also be used with filters.
+Can also be used with filters.

 ## Filters